-Our business could be adversely impacted by the effects of the coronavirus or other epidemics.
-In December 2019, a novel strain of the coronavirus, or COVID-19, emerged in China and the virus has now spread to almost every country, including the United States.
-In an effort to halt the outbreak of COVID-19, governments of countries around the world have placed significant travel restrictions or advisories on travel within their respective borders and have instituted shelter-in-place policies that have led to extended business closures.
-The extent to which the coronavirus and global efforts to contain its spread will impact our operations will depend on future developments, which are highly uncertain and cannot be predicted at this time, and include the duration, severity and scope of the outbreak and the actions taken to contain or treat the coronavirus outbreak.
-The continued spread of the coronavirus globally could materially and adversely impact our operations, including without limitation, our manufacturing and supply chain for CTI-1601 and ongoing and planned clinical trials, which have faced, and could continue to face, enrollment difficulties as hospitals or clinical trials sites experience closures.
-The pandemic resulted in the temporary stoppage of our Phase 1 clinical trials studying CTI-1601 in patients with Friedreich's ataxia after the completion of two cohorts.
-In July 2020, we resumed our Phase 1 clinical trials of CTI-1601.
-We are conducting the clinical trials at one clinical trial site in New Jersey.
-Because Friedreich's ataxia is a rare disease, there are a limited number of patients in close proximity to the clinical trial site and clinical trial patients travel from throughout the United States to the clinical trial site to participate.
-The travel advisories and risk of infection related to COVID-19 have presented increased risks to patients traveling to our clinical trial site for dosing.
-While top line results from the Phase 1 clinical trials were originally expected by the end of 2020, the delay in the clinical trial timeline caused by the ongoing impact of COVID-19 has resulted in top line results being delayed until the second quarter of 2021.
+Our business could be adversely impacted by the effects of the ongoing COVID-19 pandemic and the efforts to mitigate it.
+The extent to which the COVID-19 pandemic and global efforts to contain its spread will impact our operations will depend on future developments, which are highly uncertain and cannot be predicted at this time, and include the duration, severity and scope of the outbreak and the actions taken to contain or treat the coronavirus outbreak.
+The continued spread of the coronavirus globally could materially and adversely impact our operations, including without limitation, our manufacturing and supply chain for CTI-1601 and our planned clinical trials, which have faced, and could continue to face, enrollment difficulties as hospitals or clinical trials sites experience closures.
+Because Friedreich's ataxia is a rare disease, there are a limited number of patients in close proximity to clinical trial sites and clinical trial patients travel from throughout the United States to clinical trial sites to participate.
+The travel advisories and risk of infection related to Covid-19 present increased risks to patients traveling to a clinical trial site for dosing, if clinical trials are allowed to continue.
+Further, there is currently a global shortage of non-human primates available for drug development, due in part to an increase in demand from companies and other institutions developing vaccines and treatments for COVID-19.
+If the shortage continues, this could substantially increase the cost of completing our clinical trials and negatively impact the integrity, reliability or robustness of the data from our clinical trials.
 In addition, employee health and availability could be impacted, which may have a material and adverse effect on our business, financial condition and results of operations.
-A significant outbreak of coronavirus could also result in widespread global health crisis that could adversely affect global economies and financial markets resulting in an economic downturn that could have a material adverse effect on our business and prospects.
+The ongoing pandemic or future pandemics could adversely affect global economies and financial markets resulting in an economic downturn that could have a material adverse effect on our business and prospects.